 Gwen Alyce Clayton writes supernatural thrillers and other stories that inspire readers to think critically while enjoying the wonder of things not yet known.
 To date, she has three books available: Fermata Cellars (Book 1 of the Rivervine Trilogy), Zinfandel’s Grimoire (Book 2 of the Rivervine Trilogy) and Purr: A tale of love, lions and a Hebrew named Daniel.
 Please leave a review after reading any of her works.
-Also, be sure to follow her on Goodreads, Facebook, Instagram, Twitter, and LinkedIn.
-If you would like to support her craft, you can subscribe to her on Patreon.
+Also, be sure to follow her on Goodreads, Facebook, Twitter, and LinkedIn.

 Xin Vondella, known to the townsfolk as Zinfandel, has been the spectral sentry of the city of Rivervine for over a hundred and fifty years.
 She has vowed to protect and defend her land against all enemies, foreign and domestic.
 Her modern-day allies are the Comatis—a group of mystics who live a simple, earth-based lifestyle that has been threatened by real-estate developers for ages.
 But now they face an enemy who has other plans for the property—and we’re not talking about a strip mall or housing subdivision.
 This is a spiritual battle that will be fought in both the physical and occult realms, stirring up six-thousand-year-old demons, with fronts in both California and the Middle East.
 The entire Comati culture faces erasure.
-But if Zinfandel can put into writing all of the history, philosophy and mystic lessons, the legacy just might continue.
-Where and when it will continue, though, is still unknown.
+Zinfandel is desperate to put into writing all of the history, philosophy and mystic lessons, in hopes the legacy might continue.
+If, where and when it will continue, though, is still unknown.

 BUSINESS CLASS DIDN’T TEACH THIS KIND OF CONFLICT RESOLUTION